iyno-org/Holistic-Clinical-Neurosurgery/main.typ

 = Case 2

 == Presentation
 A man was involved in a motor car accident.
 The car hit the person head-on.
 First responders noticed that the person's breathing was severely affected.
-What is the major muscle controlling respiration?
+What is the major muscle controlling respiration and how is injury to the spinal cord related to breathing?

 == Relavant Anatomical Background